 Sound familiar?
 Then we may be a great fit.

 You are ready for care that sees the whole picture.
-I’d be honored to hear your story.
-The whole thing.
+I’d love to hear your story.

 We start with where you are, not where someone else thinks you should be.
 Abstinence is one possible goal, but not the only one.
 If it’s what you want?
 Great!
 If not?
 That’s okay too.